pankaj219/Servelet/README.md

 2) Second Way
 public class DemoServerlet extends  GenericServlet
 {
-//override service method only .you can override other method also.
+//override service method only .you can override other methods also.
 }

 3) Third way